brannondorsey/apibuilder/README.md

 ###Error Handling

-Often requests to the api return no results because no results were found that met the request's criteria.
-For this reason it is important to know how to handle the the api `error`.
-The `JSON` that is returned in this instance is `{"error": "no results found"}`.
+Often requests to the API return no results because no results were found that met the request's criteria.
+For this reason it is important to know how to handle the API `error`.
+The JSON that is returned in this instance is `{"error": "no results found"}` or whatever you specify using the `API::set_no_results_message()`.

 Handling `errors` is simple.
-All that you need to do is check if the `error` property exists in the resulting `JSON` object.
+All that you need to do is check if the `error` property exists in the resulting JSON object.
 If it does execute the code for when an error is present.
 Otherwise, continue with the program because the request returned at least one result object.

 ```php
 <?php